Where do you live?

 I had no doubt that I was unable to continue living as I was.
 I knew that unbalanced gut microbiota was a large part of the problem and that I had exhausted all antibiotic / probiotic options.
 There was no question that FMT was the next step.

 It comforted me that I was going to a reputable clinic that had been around for 15 years.
 Professor Thomas Borody had been involved in finding the drug combination to treat helicobacter, the bug that 2005 Nobel Prize Winner Barry Marshall had discovered was responsible for stomach ulcers.
-Clearly, these were no quacks.
+These were no quacks.

 What did your doctor/s say?